8 Spotless highlights from SXSW 2016

 Em, John and myself were lucky enough to get involved with the annual South x South West (SXSW) conference/festival held in Austin, Texas.
 This event spans more than 3 weeks covering the latest in education, film, interactive and music.

-For anyone who didn’t get the chance to experience SXSW this year, here’s some of our highlights.
+For anyone who didn’t get the chance to experience SXSW this year, here are some of our highlights.

 1. Running our workshop (obvs)